 Spike Detection

 Continuous voltage traces will be band-pass filtered to enhance the spiking components of the signals.
-In order to implement a band-pass filter we will feed our signals into the cascade of a high-pass 2nd order Butterworth filter with cutoff frequency set at 180 Hz and a high-pass 2nd order Butterworth, whose cutoff frequency was 3 kHz.
+In order to implement a band-pass filter we will feed our signals into the cascade of a high-pass(low pass???)
+2nd order Butterworth filter with cutoff frequency set at 180 Hz and a high-pass 2nd order Butterworth, whose cutoff frequency was 3 kHz.

 The spike detection threshold will be individually set for each channel.
 The threshold is chosen as -6 times each band-pass filtered signal’s standard deviation, as measured by MC_Rack software, within a 500 ms time window.
 To reduce the possibility of detecting duplicated spikes, a detection refractory period of 1 ms is used, during which no multiple detection events are accepted.